CatmanFan/FriishProduce/README.md

 ---

 ## To-Do
-- [X] Fix bug on NES VC, in which palette is not being modified.
 - [ ] Restructuring, trimming features and cleaning code
 - [ ] Check that everything is working properly and whether more features should be added before v1.6 release